lfenzo/Impostor.jl/docs/src/developer_guide.md

 the structured archive is checked for the existance of a `"state"` *content* in the `"localization"` *provider* associated to the United States english (`"en_US"`) *locale*.
 If such file is available, a `DataFrame` object is returned with the associated data for further manipulation.
-Since the column names for a given (`"localization"`, `"state"`) tuple are restricted by design, multiple locales may be loaded at once:
+Since the column names for a given (`"localization"`, `"state"`) tuple are garanteed to be equal by design, multiple locales may be loaded at once:

 ```julia
 Impostor._load!("localization", "state", ["en_US", "pt_BR"])